-The Director of Risk Management, Safety, and Security as Chair of the Crisis Response Team, or a designee will develop timely warning notices for the University Community to notify members of the community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the SMU community.
-These warnings will be distributed if the incident is reported either to the Crisis Response Team directly or to the Crisis Response Team indirectly through a campus security authority or the local Police Department.
+The Chair of the Crisis Response Team, typically the Director of Risk Management, Safety & Security or a designee, will develop timely warning notices for the University Community.
+This is accomplished in concert with the Director of Communications.
+Community members shall be notified of serious crimes that occur on campus and where it is determined that the incident may pose an ongoing threat to the SMU community.

+Warnings may also be distributed via the Crisis Response Team, a campus security authority or local Police Department.